Tyrese Gibson

+Tyrese Darnell Gibson (born December 30, 1978) is an American R&B singer and actor from Los Angeles, California.
+He signed with RCA Records in 1998, and released his debut single "Nobody Else" in August of that year.
+It peaked within the top 40 of the Billboard Hot 100 and preceded his self-titled debut album (1998), which received platinum certification by the Recording Industry Association of America (RIAA) and spawned his second top 40 single, "Sweet Lady".

-Tyrese Darnell Gibson (born December 30, 1978) is an American actor and singer.
-He released his self-titled debut album in 1998, which featured the single "Sweet Lady", peaking at number twelve on the U.S. Billboard Hot 100.
-His second and third albums, 2000 Watts and I Wanna Go There, were released in 2001 and 2002, respectively.
-The latter contained the lead single "How You Gonna Act Like That", which became Gibson's highest-charting single, reaching number seven on the Billboard Hot 100.
-His fourth album, Alter Ego, explored hip hop, while he was nominated for the Grammy Award for Best R&B Album for his fifth album, Open Invitation (2011).
-Gibson's sixth album, Black Rose (2015), debuted at number one on the U.S. Billboard 200, becoming his highest-charting album.
-He has sold over 4 million records in the United States.
+His second and third albums, 2000 Watts (2001) and I Wanna Go There (2002), both received gold certifications by the RIAA.
+The latter was led by the single "How You Gonna Act Like That", which peaked at number seven on the Billboard Hot 100 and remains his highest-charting song.
+His fourth album, Alter Ego (2006), explored hip hop under the pseudonym Black Ty, while his fifth album, Open Invitation (2011) received a nomination for Best R&B Album at the 55th Annual Grammy Awards.
+Gibson's sixth album, Black Rose (2015), debuted atop the Billboard 200.

+Gibson has sold over 4 million singles and albums in the United States, and has been nominated for six Grammy Awards.

-Gibson had his first starring role in John Singleton's coming-of-age hood film Baby Boy (2001), and then began appearing as Roman Pearce in the Fast & Furious franchise.
-Gibson reunited with Singleton for the action film Four Brothers (2005) and plays Robert Epps in the Transformers franchise.
-He appeared in the comedy film Ride Along 2 (2016) and appeared in the superhero film Morbius (2022).
+Gibson had his first starring role in John Singleton's coming-of-age hood film Baby Boy (2001), and gained widespread recognition as Roman Pearce in the Fast & Furious franchise (2003–present) and Robert Epps in the first three films of the Transformers franchise (2007–2011).
+Gibson reunited with Singleton for the action film Four Brothers (2005).
+He appeared in the comedy film Ride Along 2 (2016) and the superhero film Morbius (2022).

 Early life

 Gibson was born and raised in Watts, Los Angeles, California.
 His mother, Priscilla Murray Gibson (née Durham), raised him and his three older siblings as a single parent after his father, Tyrone Gibson, left.

+While growing up in Watts on 113th Street during the late 1980s, Gibson was exposed to gangs, with some of his childhood friends becoming members of the Crips.
+In his autobiography, Tyrese stated it was an older gangster named "Dirtbike Fred" that encouraged him to take a different path.
+He later graduated from Locke High School in 1996.